BTELNYY/btelnyy-core/README.md

 > `/ping` show your current ping to the server
 * Permission: `btelnyy.ping`
 > `/suicide` kills the player who sent it along with a random message from `./plugins/btelnyy/death_msg.txt`
+* Used like /kill without needing to worry about players killing others
 * Permission: `btelnyy.suicide`